huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cce_cluster.md

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the cce clusters.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `name` -  (Optional)The Name of the cluster resource.